 Five years ago, 60% of Australian fundraising was regular giving, with 40% from emergency appeals.
 That has now flipped.
 Regular, predictable support — exactly what a Private Giving Fund delivers — is harder to come by, and worth more than ever.

 Treasury has renamed Private Ancillary Funds to Private Giving Funds — and lifted the minimum annual distribution to 6%.
 If your PGF is going to keep faith with multi-year commitments, every percentage point of return matters.
-We share what's worked for our family's giving fund.
+We share what we are doing at our family's giving fund.
 No pressure.
 Just a conversation.
+Trustee to Trustee.

 Private and Public Ancillary Funds will be known as Private Giving Funds and Public Giving Funds.
 The change reflects their core purpose — distributing to charities — rather than accumulating capital indefinitely.
 Existing funds don't need to be re-established.